massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. Open the **Program.cs** file.

-1. On the code editor tab for the **Program.cs** file, delete all the code in the existing file.
+1. From the code editor tab for the **Program.cs** file, delete all the code in the existing file.

 1. Add the following lines of code to import the **AdventureWorks.Models** and **AdventureWorks.Context** namespaces from the referenced **AdventureWorks.Models** and **AdventureWorks.Context** projects: